darentanrw/darentanrw/README.md

 ## Credits

+Forked from [Jinchao Li's repo](https://github.com/JinchaoLove/jekyll-theme-chirpy).
 Powered by [Chirpy Jekyll Theme][chirpy], a minimal, responsive and feature-rich Jekyll theme for technical writing.

 This theme is mainly built with [Jekyll][jekyllrb] ecosystem, [Bootstrap][bootstrap], [Font Awesome][icons] and some other [wonderful tools][lib].